jgneff/javafx-graphics/README.md

-# Monocle EPD
+# JavaFX Graphics

 This repository is a NetBeans project that contains the JavaFX Graphics module and uses Apache Ant to build its modular JAR file (*javafx.graphics.jar*).
 I use this project to edit, compile, and test my changes to the [Monocle EPD](https://github.com/javafxports/openjdk-jfx/issues/339) platform before copying the modified files into my fork of the official [JavaFX repository](https://github.com/openjdk/jfx).

 ## Project Settings

-This project's Java Platform is the default platform, which I define as [OpenJDK 13](https://jdk.java.net/13/) for my installation of [NetBeans 11.2](https://snapcraft.io/netbeans).
+The Java Platform for this project is the default platform, which is [OpenJDK 13.0.1](https://jdk.java.net/13/) for my installation of [NetBeans 11.2](https://snapcraft.io/netbeans).
 You can set up the project's dependency on the JavaFX SDK as described below.

 ### JavaFX SDK